ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/git_cloning_your_first_repo.md

 ```

 Next you will "clone" your repository.
 This creates a copy of your
-repository—which is a separate repository in its own right—in your
-cs56 directory on the CSIL systems.
+repository—which is a separate repository in its own right—in your directory on the ACMS systems.

 Copy the clone URL from the github window.